this-scott/obsidian-annotator/README.md

 **TODO:**
 1. Test
-2. Loop all pages during load (slow but simple)
+2. Loop all pages during load (slow but simple, need to find a new implementation spot to change to perform step 3)
 3. Perform NLP on page load instead of PDF load (this would come first but I want a functioning version for my class notes)
 4. Setup offline support and find a path for trained data file